kplaube/vimfiles/README.md

 ### Install NeoVim

-Vim by itself have some limitations that can lead you to some very frustrating experiences, as *Derek Prior* wrote in his [My Life with NeoVim](https://robots.thoughtbot.com/my-life-with-neovim).
+Vim by itself has some limitations that can lead you to some very frustrating experiences, as *Derek Prior* wrote in his [My Life with NeoVim](https://robots.thoughtbot.com/my-life-with-neovim).

 NeoVim is not perfect, but has some cool improvements (like asynchronous checkers) and an active